Do You Know About Technical Analysis For Penny Stocks?

 #1: Bollinger Bands

-Bollinger bands utilize a simple moving average and then 2 additional lines plotted 2 standard deviations away from the moving average.
-Those 2 lines are what make up the band.
+Bollinger bands utilize a simple moving average, then two additional lines are plotted two standard deviations away from the moving average.
+Those two lines are what make up the band.
 You can assess the state of the market based on how narrow or wide the band is.
-If narrow, the market is considered quiet and if it is wide then the market is loud.
+If narrow, the market is considered quiet, and if it is wide, it is loud.

-This indicator is very versatile and can be used in both trending and ranging markets.
+This indicator is versatile and can be used in trending and ranging markets.
 Ranging markets occur when a stock is trading sideways.
-If a stock is trading sideways a Bollinger Bounce can occur.
-This is basically when the stock price is going up and down bouncing off the band lines.
+If a stock is trading sideways, a Bollinger Bounce can occur.
+This is when the stock price is going up and down, bouncing off the band lines.

-In a way, those band lines are acting as support and resistance lines for the stock’s price.
-The Bollinger Bands allow investors to have a more versatile was of assessing when to buy low and sell high.
+In a way, those band lines act as support and resistance lines for the stock’s price.
+The Bollinger Bands allow investors a more versatile way of assessing when to buy low and sell high.

 The other way you can utilize Bollinger Bands is in a trending market.
 This is done through the use of the Bollinger Squeeze.
-This occurs when the bands begin to close in on each other and it signals the potential for a breakout.
-The main problem with this is that the breakout can either be upwards or downwards.
-The reason this is a problem is that the Bollinger Bands do not indicate which was the breakout will happen.
+This occurs when the bands begin to close in on each other, signaling the potential for a breakout.
+The main problem is that the breakout can either be upwards or downwards.
+This is a problem because the Bollinger Bands do not indicate which was the breakout will happen.

 Utilizing Multiple Indicators At Once With Penny Stocks

-This will make your trades a lot sharper and hopefully bring you more profits instead of losses.
+This will make your trades much sharper and hopefully bring you more profits than losses.
 Here are a few examples that you can utilize:

 #1: Bollinger Bands & Relative Strength Index

-Let’s say you have a stock that is trending downwards within the Bollinger Bands.
-As the stock continues to climb you notice that the bands are starting to come together.
+Let’s say you have a stock trending downwards within the Bollinger Bands.
+As the stock continues to climb, you notice that the bands are starting to come together.
 This means that a Bollinger Squeeze is about to happen.
 Remember, we cannot detect whether or not it will go upwards or downwards.
 Here is where the RSI comes in to hopefully save the day.

-During the same time frame, the RSI is showing that a stock is oversold while the bands are squeezing.
-This means that based on the RSI, the stock is expected to make a bounce back and move upwards.
-This would be a very strong buy signal for a lot of investors.
+During the same time frame, the RSI shows that a stock is oversold while the bands are squeezing.
+This means that based on the RSI, the stock is expected to bounce back and move upwards.
+This would be a solid buy signal for a lot of investors.

 #2: Relative Strength Index, Average Directional Index, & Volume

 Picture this, a stock has been trading sideways and shows a sign of a potential upwards breakout.
-This potential is supported by the RSI which is showing the stock is oversold.
-However, you as a trader know that the stock could still continue downwards so you go to check the volume levels.
-You notice that volume has not increased meaning there might not be an upwards move.
+This potential is supported by the RSI, which shows the stock is oversold.
+However, as a trader, you know that the stock could continue downward, so you go to check the volume levels.
+You notice that volume has not increased, meaning there might not be an upwards move.

-A week goes by, and the stock did end up making a move up.
-You are now considering getting in because the stock is making a move you do not want to miss.
+A week went by, and the stock did end up making a move up.
+You are considering getting in because the stock is making a move you do not want to miss.
 This is where the ADX comes in to save your money.
 You notice that the ADX is below 20 telling you that the trend is very weak.
 As a result, you hold off on placing the trade to see what happens.
-Low and behold, the stocks move stops and starts moving downwards.
+Lo and behold, the stock’s move stops and starts moving downwards.
 Crisis averted.